esphome/esphome-docs/components/climate/pid.rst

 --------------
 A deadband is used to quieten the PID controller's output variance once the temperature has settled close to the target temperature.
-We do this by specifying a high/low threshold of the target temperature (setpoint).
+We do this by specifying a high/low threshold of the target temperature.

-The most basic setup specifies the threshold around the set-point as follows:
+The most basic setup specifies the threshold around the target temperature as follows:

 .. code-block:: yaml

     default_target_temperature: 21°C
     ...
     deadband_parameters:
-      threshold_low: -1.0
+      threshold_high: 0.5°C
-      threshold_high: 0.5
+      threshold_low: -1.0°C

 In this example the deadband is between ``20.0°C - 21.5°C``.
 The PID controller will limit any output variation inside this deadband.